schwertJake/Kafka_DDOS_Detection/README.md

 This is a Proof of Concept software for detecting DDOS attacks on an apache web server via real time log analysis.
 Using Kafka as a messaging platform and python microservices as streaming applications, this system is able to effectively find malicious IP address in realtime.

 ## POC Architecture
-Because this was coded up in very short time, the POC architecture is a stripped back version of what I would suggest for a production system (more on that later).
+Because this was coded up in a very short time, the POC architecture is a stripped back version of what I would suggest for a production system (more on that later).
 The data pipeline is diagrammed below:

 ![alt text](https://raw.githubusercontent.com/schwertJake/Kafka_DDOS_Detection/master/images/poc_architecture.png "")